How Much Does It Cost to Live in Vancouver?

 Fitness and Personal Care

-In terms of fitness and personal care, a one-month fitness club fee averages around 50 to 60 $ per month.
+In terms of fitness and personal care, a one-month fitness club fee averages around 55-60 $ per month.
 As for healthcare, you are covered with Canada universal healthcare.
 Having personal insurance is still highly recommended for other personal care services such as the dentist and the optometrist.

-One may argue that the taxes in some provinces are higher in comparison to others, but this is due to the additional services that are offered to the residents by the provincial government.
+One may argue that the taxes in some provinces are higher in comparison to others, but due to the additional services that are offered to the residents by the provincial government.

-And there you have it, the living expenses in the beautiful city of Vancouver can be calculated by using the provided table and selecting the rates along with respective items, and finding the total sum which may vary from one person to another.
+If you plan on moving to Vancouver, then you can calculate the average cost of living in the city using the provided table and selecting the rates along with respective items, and finding the total sum which may vary from one person to another.

 Average Monthly Cost of living in Vancouver